on the blog

 Myth #3: You’re Just Buying a Job

-Truth: It can feel that way—especially if you’re an owner-operator working full-time in the business.
+Truth: It can be like owning a franchise is buying a job – especially if you’re an owner-operator working full-time in the business.
 But many franchisees grow to own multiple units or hire managers to create more passive income over time.
-Some love working “in” the business because they see the fruits of their labor.
+Some love working “in” the business. because they see the fruits of their labor.
 Others hustle to work “on” the business to grow into a more general manager/executive type role.
 This goes back to our goal of finding YOUR fit – your involvement will be different based on the franchise of interest.

-You’re building an asset, not just trading hours for dollars—if you treat it like a real business.
+You’re building an asset, not just trading hours for dollars… That is, if you treat it like a real business.

 Myth #4: The Franchisor Will Handle All the Marketing

 Truth: While franchisors provide national marketing campaigns and brand tools, local marketing is often up to you.
+There are advantages of a franchise in terms of marketing, but cornering your immediate market is still in your hands.
 That means community outreach, networking, promotions, and managing your own local social media.
-The corporate franchise office is not going to come and sponsor your son’s little league baseball team.
-That is the local marketing engagement required of a local owner.
-Funny, I never thought of a franchise as being “locally-owned” but IT IS!
+The corporate franchise office is not going to come and sponsor your son’s Little League baseball team.
+That is the kind of local marketing engagement required of a local owner.
+Funny, I never thought of a franchise as being “locally-owned” – but IT IS!

 Local visibility = local responsibility.
 Successful franchisees are proactive marketers.